awsdocs/amazon-athena-user-guide/doc_source/xacct-fed-query-enable.md

-# Enabling Cross\-Account Federated Queries<a name="xacct-fed-query-enable"></a>
+# Enabling cross\-account federated queries<a name="xacct-fed-query-enable"></a>

 Federated query allows you to query data sources other than Amazon S3 using data source connectors deployed on AWS Lambda\.
 The cross\-account federated query feature allows the Lambda function and the data sources that are to be queried to be located in different accounts\.

 As a data administrator, you can enable cross\-account federated queries by sharing your data connector with a data analyst's account or, as a data analyst, by using a shared Lambda ARN from a data administrator to add to your account\.
 When configuration changes are made to a connector in the originating account, the updated configuration is automatically applied to the shared instances of the connector in other user's accounts\.

-## Considerations and Limitations<a name="xacct-fed-query-enable-considerations-and-limitations"></a>
+## Considerations and limitations<a name="xacct-fed-query-enable-considerations-and-limitations"></a>
 + The cross\-account federated query feature is available for non\-Hive metastore data connectors that use a Lambda\-based data source\.
 + The feature is not available for the AWS Glue Data Catalog data source type\.
-For information about cross\-account access to AWS Glue Data Catalogs, see [Cross\-Account Access to AWS Glue Data Catalogs](security-iam-cross-account-glue-catalog-access.md)\.
+For information about cross\-account access to AWS Glue Data Catalogs, see [Cross\-account access to AWS Glue data catalogs](security-iam-cross-account-glue-catalog-access.md)\.

-## Required Permissions<a name="xacct-fed-query-enable-required-permissions"></a>
+## Required permissions<a name="xacct-fed-query-enable-required-permissions"></a>
 + For data administrator Account A to share a Lambda function with data analyst Account B, Account B requires Lambda invoke function and spill bucket access\.
 Accordingly, Account A should add a [ resource\-based policy](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html) to the Lambda function and [principal](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) access to its spill bucket in Amazon S3\.

   1. The following policy grants Lambda invoke function permissions to Account B on a Lambda function in Account A\.